This version is for browsers with a low level of support for CSS, and is des

 It is thus difficult to encapsulate the notion of "service" in one definition.
 The services sector is very varied and extends from independent service suppliers to multinational companies, and is also the hard core of the small and medium sized enterprises (SME).

 The services sector is the main source of economic growth both in Europe and worldwide.
 In Switzerland, the services sector account for 73% of the gross national product.
 A trade balance surplus of 29.6 bn Swiss francs is accruing in the services sectors (year 2005).
 Furthermore, 80% of the jobs newly create are in the services sector.

 Switzerland ranks amongst the world's more open markets for services.
 The density of foreign companies established in Switzerland is one of the highest.
 Every four years, Switzerland (and Liechtenstein) is subject to a review of its trade policies by the World Trade Organization (WTO).
-The last review was completed in November 2008 and you find an excerpt relating to the trade in services of the report of the WTO Secretariat below.
-It contains the following sections: (i) construction services, (ii) financial servies, (iii) telecommunications services, (iv) postal services, (v) transport services, (vi) tourism services, (vii) professional services.
-Further below you will find the excerpt relating to trade in services of the report of the WTO Secretariat dating from the year 2004.
+The last review was completed in April 2013 and you find an excerpt relating to the trade in services of the report of the WTO Secretariat below (part 4.4).
+It contains the following sections: 4.4.1 banking, financial and insurance servies, 4.4.2 telecommunications services, 4.4.3 transport services, 4.4.4 other services: 126.96.36.199 postal services, 188.8.131.52 distribution services and 184.108.40.206 tourism services.
+Further below you will find the excerpt relating to trade in services of the reports of the WTO Secretariat dating from the years 2008 and 2004.

 The Swiss State Secretariat for Economic Affairs (SECO) is responsible for elaborating Switzerland's position and it represents Switzerland in international negotiations on trade in services.